Despite storms, Main Line Health didn’t miss a beat

 “We are so thrilled to be expanding the Project SEARCH program to Lankenau Medical Center,” said Donna Phillips, Bryn Mawr Rehab Hospital president.
 “By offering this additional space for the interns to learn and gain real-life experience, we are expanding the opportunities given to these members of our community.”

 The program is a partnership between Main Line Health, Pennsylvania Office of Vocational Rehab, and Business Partners throughout the region.
 It is also the first of its kind in Pennsylvania.

-Main Line Health Center at Exton Square holds ribbon cutting
+Main Line Health Exton Square holds ribbon cutting

-On January 30, 2014, the Main Line Health Center at Exton Square hosted an official ribbon cutting and grand opening event, featuring remarks from Main Line Health senior leadership, PREIT and local legislators.
+On January 30, 2014, Main Line Health Exton Square hosted an official ribbon cutting and grand opening event, featuring remarks from Main Line Health senior leadership, PREIT and local legislators.
 Tours of the facility followed the program.